patrikvarga/flowershop/README.md

 * 100% test coverage was clearly not the goal.
-  Testing is demonstrated for some portions of the JSON catalog reader, the order processing (bundling), and order input file reading;
+  Testing is demonstrated for some portions of the JSON catalog reader, mostly the order processing (bundling), and a bit of order input file reading;
   but **not** for the product catalog or the coin change problem solver itself etc.
 * Not using Mockito in unit tests as mocking is still pretty simple using POJOs.